 Helen Woodward Animal Center (San Diego, California)

-During this time, a crowd had gathered in Balboa Park to picnic on the grass, enjoy food trucks, receive giveaways and spend time with their loved ones and furry friends.
-A representative from the Mayor’s office officially declared the date “Remember Me Thursday” day, and President Mike Arms shared more words of hope and remembrance with the community.
+In the evening, the community gathered in Balboa Park to picnic on the grass, enjoy dinner from a food truck, receive giveaways and spend time with their loved ones and furry friends.
+A representative from Congressman Juan Vargas’ office officially declared the date “Remember Me Thursday” day, and President Mike Arms shared more words of hope and remembrance with the community.
 After a screening of the Remember Me Thursday video, participants lit candles and united in a moment of silence, remembering loved pets that had passed and sending prayers to those who still have a chance at a forever home.

 Rescue Ranch (Statesville, North Carolina)

 Rescue Ranch is an animal welfare organization in North Carolina that has made great efforts in ending the use of gas chambers for pet euthanasia in the area.
 For Remember Me Thursday 2016, Rescue Ranch was joined by members of their community for a ceremonial groundbreaking for its new Memorial Gardens.

 Co-founder and president, Krissie Newman, was quoted in a press release as stating “Remember Me Thursday hits the core of why we founded Rescue Ranch and a special day to break ground on our new Memorial Gardens.
 We hope the new Memorial Gardens offers comfort, peace and a special place for people to remember their beloved pets and loved ones.”

 In addition to the groundbreaking, there was a blessing and candle lighting ceremony for all orphaned pets who have lost their lives unnecessarily, as well as a ceremonial lighting of an eternal flame that will remain lit in the Rescue Ranch Memorial Gardens upon opening.